Melissamij/nomade-dreamer-blog/_posts/2023-08-22-discover-sumba-island.md

 #### Places I Visited:

-**Pantai Watu Belah:** It was few minutes away from the surf camp, here you can path through villages, access the beach.
+**Pantai Watu Belah:** It was few minutes away from the surf camp, you can pass through villages, access the beach.
 Its if for free !&nbsp;<br>So beautiful.

 ![](/uploads/img-0833.jpg){: .-image width="3024" height="4032"}![](/uploads/img-0834.jpg){: .-image width="3024" height="4032"}